World War II by country: Nigeria

-North Macedonia

-North Macedonia was part of Yugoslavia during World War II.
-See this article's section on Yugoslavia.

 Northern Rhodesia (Zambia)

 Northern Rhodesia (now Zambia) was a British colony.
 As such, it was covered by the British declaration of war.
 Northern Rhodesian units served in East Africa, Madagascar and Burma.

 Norway

 Norway was strategically important as a route for the transport of iron ore from Sweden to Germany, via Narvik.
 Both sides had designs on Scandinavia.
-Norwegian neutrality was compromised in the Altmark Incident.
+Norwegian neutrality was compromised in the Altmark incident.

 Norway remained neutral until it was invaded by Germany on 9 April 1940, as part of Operation Weserübung.
 The Norwegian government fled the capital and after two months of fighting went to Britain and continued the fight in exile.

 The Norwegian Shipping and Trade Mission (Nortraship) was established in London in April 1940 to administer the merchant fleet outside German-controlled areas.
 Nortraship operated some 1,000 vessels and was the largest shipping company in the world.
 British politician, Philip Noel-Baker, Baron Noel-Baker commented after the war that "Without the Norwegian merchant fleet, Britain and the allies would have lost the war."

 After the occupation, the Germans began producing heavy water in Norway.
 After commando raids and bomber attacks, the Germans decided to move heavy water supplies to Germany.
 The Allies maintained a deception of a planned invasion of Norway.
 As a result, additional German forces were held there to repel any attempts.
 In 1944, Finnmark was liberated by the Soviet Union, and (together with the northern parts of Troms) totally destroyed by the retreating Nazis.
 German forces surrendered on 8 May 1945.

 Norway declared war on Japan on 6 July 1945, with reciprocal effect dating back to 7 December 1941.
 The delay was because it had been impossible for the parliament to convene during the German occupation.
 Several hundred Norwegian sailors died when their ships were sunk by Japanese forces or during subsequent captivity.
 After the war, Norway became one of the founding members of NATO.